ZhengruiLu/Twitter-Sentiment-Analysis-Framework/README.md

 ## Submit Your Solution
 Remember to `add`, `commit`, and `push` your script once it's finished!

-In order to submit you assignment, you  need to both `push` your completed solution to your GitHub repository (the one in the cloud that you created by forking), **and** submit a link to your repository to [Canvas](https://canvas.uw.edu/) (so that we know where to find your work)!

-Before you submit your assignment, double-check the following:

-1. Confirm that your program is completed and works without errors.
-All of the commands included should be able to run without errors, producing the expected output.
-* Be sure and fill out the **`SUBMISSION.md`** included in the assignment directory, answering the questions.
-* `commit` the final version of your work, and `push` your code to your GitHub repository.

-Submit a a link to your GitHub repository via [this canvas page](https://canvas.uw.edu/courses/1041440/assignments/3208930).

-The assignment is due on **Fri Apr 29 at 5:00 PM**.

-### Grading Rubric
-See the assignment page on Canvas for the grading rubric.

 _Based on assignments by John DeNero, Aditi Muralidharan, et al., and Bill Howe._